Your First Weeks on our Swiss Campuses

 At least 7 testing centers within a 15-minute drive (most within 5 mins walking distance), including pharmacies and dedicated test centers.
 Many medical practices are equipped to run tests.

-If you have arranged your health insurance through our contract with Allianz, standard Covid tests (i.e. nasal swab) will be covered by your policy, although you will need to submit a valid doctor’s prescription for each test.
-You will also be refunded for any medical treatment related to Covid-19.
+If you have arranged your health insurance through our contract with Allianz, Covid tests carried out on symptomatic people and on those who have had close contact with an infected person will be covered by Allianz coverage.
+You will also be refunded for medical treatment related to Covid-19.

 If you are opting to arrange your own health insurance, you will have to contact your provider to determine the extent of coverage.
 If covered, you will be required to pay for the test up-front then claim via your insurance.

 Vaccination against Covid-19 is open to the whole population in the cantons of Vaud and Fribourg, including international students with a valid permit.

 Vaccination is voluntary and the vaccines currently used are Moderna, Pfizer (mRNA), Johnson & Johnson.

 The vaccination is covered by your Suisse and Allianz health insurance, if you have a European health insurance please check with your insurance provider first.
 More information on the OFSP website.